mattcroat/joy-of-code/posts/learn-svelte/learn-svelte.md

 ### Transitions

 To use a transition, you use the `transition:` directive on an element.
-Transitions play when the element is added to the DOM, and in reverse when the element is removed from the DOM.
+Transitions play when the element is added to the DOM, and play in reverse when the element is removed from the DOM.

 This example uses the `fade` transition from Svelte to fade in and out two elements.
 The first element has a `duration` option of `600` milliseconds, and the second element has a `delay` option of `600` milliseconds: